-The expedition passed seven deserted wildling villages, the fourth of which was Whitetree, before arriving at Craster's Keep.
+The expedition passes seven deserted wildling villages, the fourth of which is Whitetree, before arriving at Craster's Keep.
 The expedition camps for the night at Craster's Keep.
-There they learn that the villages are empty because Mance is gathering all the Free Folk in the Frostfangs with the intent to strike at the Wall as the wildlings chieftains have done in the past.
+There they learn that the villages are empty because Mance Rayder is gathering all the free folk in the Frostfangs with the intent to strike at the Wall as the wildlings chieftains have done in the past.
 It is the stated that the most recent invasion was led by Raymun Redbeard.

-Lord Commander Mormont decides they will camp at the Fist of the First Men and await Qhorin and the men from the Shadow Tower.
-Qhorin's party were late after they ran into a wildling scouting party led by Alfyn Crowkiller.
-They were successful in stopping the wildlings reporting back to Mance, at the cost of four men and a dozen wounded.
-A prisoner taken in the battle revealed that Mance Rayder was searching for some magic to bring down the Wall.
+Lord Commander Mormont decides they will camp at the Fist of the First Men and await Qhorin Halfhand and the men from the Shadow Tower.
+Qhorin's party arrives late after running into a wildling scouting party led by Alfyn Crowkiller.
+They were successful in stopping the wildlings from reporting back to Mance, at the cost of four men and a dozen wounded.
+A prisoner taken in the battle revealed that Mance is searching for some magic to bring down the Wall.

-After Qhorin finally made it to the rendezvous point, it is decided to send three scouting parties into the Frostfangs mountains to discover the size of the host and what Mance is looking for, led by Jarmen Buckwell, Thoren Smallwood, and Qhorin Halfhand himself.
+After Qhorin finally makes it to the rendezvous point, it is decided to send three scouting parties into the Frostfang mountains to discover the size of the host and what Mance is looking for, led by Jarmen Buckwell, Thoren Smallwood, and Qhorin Halfhand himself.

 Disaster at the Fist and Retreat